 (1) Uniform wear will be in concert with the Marine Corps seasonal garrison uniform change that will occur worldwide in synchronization with the change to, and from, daylight saving time (DST) in the United States.

-(a) Summer season.
-The silver tan uniform will be worn with the summer season transition following the change to DST.

-(b) Winter season.
-The dark navy uniform will be worn during the winter season following the change from DST.
+(a) Season changes.
+Short sleeves will normally be worn in the summer season following the change to DST and long sleeves during the winter season following the change from DST.